apache/solr-site/README.md

 re-running it every time you want to see your changes.
 To enable this, run the pelican command with the -r or --autoreload option.
-On non-Windows environments, this option can also be combined with the -l or --listen option to simultaneously both auto-regenerate and serve the output at http://localhost:8000:
+On non-Windows environments, this option can also be combined with the -l or --listen option to simultaneously both auto-regenerate and serve the output through a builtin webserver.

 ```sh
 pelican --autoreload --listen
 ```

+Now go to http://localhost:8000 to view the beautiful Lucene web page :)

 ## Bump Lucene/Solr latest version after a release